Midterm elections to put misinformation policies to the test

 A report released by the Center for Countering Digital Hate (CCDH) and the Human Rights Campaign (HRC) earlier this month found that just 10 Twitter accounts drove 66 percent of impressions for the 500 most viewed anti-LGBTQ tweets using “groomer” as a slur between January and July.

 The posts seemingly violate Twitter’s policy.
-A Twitter spokesperson confirmed that use of the term “groomer” is prohibited under the hateful conduct policy when used as a descriptor in context of discussion of gender identity.
+A Twitter spokesperson confirmed that the use of the term “groomer” is prohibited under the hateful conduct policy when used as a descriptor in the context of a discussion of gender identity.

 Through Meta’s Ad Library, researchers found 59 paid ads served to Facebook and Instagram users that shared a dangerous narrative that the LGBTQ community and allies are “grooming” children, according to the report.

 “Are social media companies prepared for the impact of this dangerous rhetoric in the wake of the 2022 elections?
-As we approach 2022 midterm elections, are social media companies prepared to enforce their policies and prevent some of the real life consequences we’ve seen in association with this language being used in previous elections,” Justin Unga, director of strategic initiatives at HRC, said.
+As we approach the 2022 midterm elections, are social media companies prepared to enforce their policies and prevent some of the real-life consequences we’ve seen in association with this language being used in previous elections,” Justin Unga, director of strategic initiatives at HRC, said.

 A spokesperson for Meta said, “We reviewed the ads flagged in the report and have taken action on any content that violates our policies.”